mattbierner/underhanded-c-2015/README.md

 static void* error_message = ERROR_LABEL "A math error occured.
 Returning that no match was found.";
 ```

-`error_message` is just a string, but if we look at the binary data of said string, we would notice that it starts with the same values as the machine code from above.

-At this point, the programmer also implemented a default error handler to print our this error message:
+At this point, the programmer also implemented a default error handler function to print our this error message:

 ```c
 void error_messager() {